ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/llvm-woa.md

 [LLVM version 12 or higher #center](https://llvm.org/) natively supports Windows on Arm.
 [View the supported Arm architecture features](https://developer.arm.com/Tools%20and%20Software/LLVM%20Toolchain#Supported-Devices) in the open-sourced LLVM toolchain.

-## Download and Install
+## Download and install

 The latest version of the LLVM toolchain with Windows on Arm native support is 16.0.0.
-[Download the pre-built binary here](https://github.com/llvm/llvm-project/releases/download/llvmorg-16.0.0/LLVM-16.0.0-woa64.exe)
+[Download the pre-built binary](https://github.com/llvm/llvm-project/releases/download/llvmorg-16.0.0/LLVM-16.0.0-woa64.exe).

 After download, run `LLVM-16.0.0-woa64.exe` on a Windows on Arm machine.
 The installer will start.
 By default, the installer does not add LLVM to the system `PATH`.
 If you easily want to invoke LLVM from any directory, select the option to `Add LLVM to the system PATH for all users`.